jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 The router's connection tracking (conntrack) system records the original source IP and port.
 When it forwards a packet, it replaces the source with its own public IP and a unique port, storing this mapping.
 When a reply arrives at that unique port, conntrack uses the mapping to rewrite the destination back to the original device's internal IP and port.
-On Linux you can see the stored mappings with `conntrack -L`.
+On Linux you can see the stored mappings with `conntrack -L` from `conntrack-tools`.

 This is a bit like sending a letter to an office with just the name of the employee you want to send it to, and their office building.
 The secretary (NAT) can then handle getting it to the employee and getting their reply - without you knowing the exact desk and location of the recipient.
-You only ever see the address of the office building (the NATting router).
+You only ever see the address of the office building (the NATing router).

 Incidentally this also acts as an implicit firewall, since any services on the local devices behind the router will need to be explicitly port